kristinbarber/uarch-vuln-detection/apps/microbench/ct_ccopy/README.md

 This is essentially running in M-mode with no kernel or runtime env.

 The ct_ccopy test includes the constant-time copy primitive from BearSSL and calls it in a loop.
 Doing so mimics the way it would be used in the basic square-and-multiply algorithm.
-This test also includes a warm-up phase to prime the caches, etc. Warm-up is achieved by executing the test twice (calling the function performing the loop), back-to-back.

-Trace recording (state sampling) should only begin after the test is executed the second time.
-This is done by including a marker to indicate the second test has started.
-The marker is a specific instruction encoding and the instruction is added into the test explicitly using in-line assembly (__asm__ directives).
-The encoding is 00008013 (the addi x0, x1, 0 instruction in RISC-V).

 # Compile the Test Baremetal